 The stunning full 6K resolution of the camera can be recorded directly in X-OCN (16 bit eXtended tonal range Original Camera Negative) file format.
 Also, XAVC 4K can be captured onto SxS cards while still sampling from the full 6K resolution of the sensor.

-VENICE has a fully modular design and even the sensor block is interchangeable.
-So, as sensor technology advances in far future, you have the opportunity to upgrade without investing in a new camera.
-In order to maintain ergonomic balance for operators, the top handle and viewfinder are easily adjustable.
-As the height of the camera from the bottom to the optical center of the lens mount is the same as the F55, base plates and other accessories used for the F55 can be used with VENICE.
+The VENICE and VENICE 2 have a fully modular design and even the sensor block is removable.
+This allows filmmakers to separate the sensor from camera body with the Camera Extension System*.
+VENICE 2 owners have the ability to change between the original 6K sensor or the all-new 8K sensor, similar to film stock.
+In order to improve ergonomic balance for operators, the top handle and viewfinder are easily adjustable.
+As the height of the camera from the bottom to the optical sensor of the lens mount is the same as the F55, base plates and other accessories used for the F55 can be used with VENICE.
 The AXS-R7 recorder can be attached to VENICE with just four screws.

 VENICE is the world’s first camera of its class with a servo-controlled 8-step mechanical ND filter mechanism built into the camera chassis.
 It offers a massive ND of 0.3 (1/2 = 1 stop) to ND2.4 (1/256 = 8 stops) range that reduces time lost on set changing external filters.
 The ND filters also greatly increase VENICE’s flexibility when being controlled remotely on drones and cranes, or in an underwater housing.